jpsm83/health/backlog.md

-verifyJWT been created
+all rotes been created
-must be implemented on the auth auth been created but still building it has been applied only on user[userId].GET musta apply every where else
+they been tested long time ago test again to be sure them you are ready for the front